LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

-.. c:function:: int SUNNonlinSolSetConvTestFn(SUNNonlinearSolver NLS, SUNNonlinSolConvTestFn CTestFn, void* ctest_data)
+.. c:function:: SUNErrCode SUNNonlinSolSetConvTestFn(SUNNonlinearSolver NLS, SUNNonlinSolConvTestFn CTestFn, void* ctest_data)

    This *optional* function is used to provide the nonlinear solver with a function for determining if the nonlinear solver iteration